immauss/openvas/docs/Readme.md

 docker-compose up -d
 ```

-	For upgrades from major versions, ensure you are using the most recent docker-compose.yml for the git repo.
+* For upgrades from major versions, ensure you are using the most recent docker-compose.yml for the git repo.
 For instance, from  21.4 -> 22.4, the notus scanner was added.
-If you do not utilize the new docker-compose.yml with the mulit-container 'yml', then there will be no container with the 'notuscanner'.
+If you do not utilize the new docker-compose.yml with the mulit-container "yml", then there will be no container with the "notuscanner". *

 # Database backup